-This painting developed over a long period of contemplation on the dynamics of natural relationships.
-Specifically, bushfire, human endeavour and luck after the Cudlee Creek bushfire (Friday, 20 December, 2019).
+Firefighter’s Delight developed over a long period of contemplation on the dynamics of natural relationships and how to write about them.
+Specifically on bushfire, human endeavour and luck after the Cudlee Creek bushfires in 2019.

 Sense of Place

 The Cudlee Creek bushfire did not erase our sense of place.
 Most people returned to live and work and build and rebuild, but much of the flora and fauna didn’t.
 Things changed.
 Obviously.
 Naturally.